louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatter plot for text data (BigQuery).md

 <br>
 <br>
-In this post, we will build a scatter plot for text.
+In this post, we will build a scatterplot for text.
 For this, we'll collect the data from the publicly available Kurier.at dataset in BigQuery.
-Kurier.at is an Austrian newsite.

-We will upload a sample of Google Analytics data from this news site, This sample contains page tracking events.
+We will upload a sample contains page tracking events of Google Analytics data from Kurier.at (Austrian news site).

-The goal of post is to create a scatter plot for text that is intended visualizing most frequents words of most and least reads news articles.
+The goal of this post is to create a scatterplot for text that is intended to visualize and analyze words frequency in news articles.

 This notebook illustrates how to:

 * Pull data from Bigquery
-* Use a pre-trained statistical models in German with Spacy
+* Use a pre-trained statistical models in German with spaCy
 * Visualize words frequency vs popularity of articles

 <br>